 8. Academic Progress

 Completion of at least 60 semester credits and junior status.

 Review procedures for those who have been convicted or pled no contest to a felony or certain misdemeanors are available from the College of Education.
 Conviction or a plea of no contest may cause the candidate to be denied for admission, field placement, or final certification. *Review Academic Policy above.

-11. Copies of degree analysis and current course listings of classes being taken at another college or university.
+10. Copy of MyPath and current course listing of classes being taken at another college or university.

 11. Two copies of current resume on plain white paper.

 Resumes must state an objective and contain a list of at least three references.
 For tips and help on creating a professional resume and cover letter, visit the Career Center's Resume & Cover Letter Help page.

 PLEASE NOTE: All admissions decisions will be rendered by the Dean of the College of Education based on faculty recommendations.

 Occasionally, an outstanding candidate who does not meet GPA requirements may be considered for Secondary Review admission based on other rigorous performance standards.